vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

 - Action is only taken on the device (i.e. user prompted) if both the Script and Profile are deployed to the device and the following criteria are met:
     - User is logged into the Mac
     - Current OS version is less than the desired OS version
+- The tool will log to `/Library/Logs/macOSupdater.log`
+    - This log can also be retrieved via the Workspace ONE UEM console using the "More Actions > Retrieve Device Log" functionality.
+    - Once the log bundle is retrieved you will find the log in the `/data/ProductsNew` directory

 ## Required Changes/Updates